 So, now you know what it might take to become a pension millionaire.
 All that's left is to consider what sort of retirement income such a sum of money would provide and for how long.
 That is the topic of part two in this series.

-2 By the final year in our example, the person would be paying £53,827 (including basic-rate tax relief) into their pension – or close to the current (2024-25) annual pension allowance of £60,000.
-Excluding all tax relief, that would equate under current rules to total net contributions of about £43,000 or £32,000, depending on whether they were higher-rate or additional-rate taxpayers at the time, plus tax relief.
+1 By the final year in our example, the person would be paying £53,827 a year (including basic-rate tax relief) into their pension – or close to the current (2025-26) annual pension allowance of £60,000.
+Excluding all tax relief, that would equate under current rules to total net contributions of about £43,000 or £32,000 a year, depending on whether they were higher-rate or additional-rate taxpayers at the time, plus tax relief.

 Investment risk information